 Bilhana could not go unless her parents got her a passport.
 But Sona persuaded her parents to let her leave the country by flattering them with the idea of their daughter becoming wealthy.
 Plus Sona offered to pay for her travel costs.
 The parents were easily convinced and got her a passport.

 Bilhana told her cousin about her upcoming trip, at which she decided to tag along too.

-Sona is a trafficker and was now about to profit from two family members with little extra effort.
 Child Rescue has observed a trend where traffickers target more than one family member.
 In December last year, our team rescued twin sisters, a brother and a sister, and a mother and her child.
 Just last month, border agents also intercepted a group of three sisters.